fbpx

-Understanding when and where fees and expenses can be paid directly from estate funds is essential.
+Understanding when these expenses can be paid from estate funds is essential.

-Probate refers to the legal and financial processes surrounding a deceased person’s estate.
-It involves:
+Probate refers to the process of handling a deceased person’s estate.

 Inheritance laws around the UK

-Due to differences in inheritance laws, probate specifics can vary slightly between England and Wales, Northern Ireland, and Scotland.
+Inheritance laws slightly vary between England and Wales, Northern Ireland, and Scotland.

 It refers to the two types of documents below, whichever applies to the particular estate.